ilblogdicristiangallo/Build-OpenWRT-ZTE-MF286D/README.md

 This script automates the process of building a customized OpenWrt firmware image, specifically for the zte_mf286d profile with version 24.10.3 on the ipq40xx/generic platform.

+# Install PACKAGES Custom:

+This script automates the download, extraction, and building of a customized OpenWrt firmware image for the ZTE MF286D router (target ipq40xx/generic).
+It uses the OpenWrt ImageBuilder for version 24.10.3 and integrates the following compatible packages essential for 4G modem support and network management:
+# Example

+<pre>kmod-usb-serial-option kmod-usb-serial kmod-usb-serial-wwan
+usb-modeswitch kmod-mii kmod-usb-net kmod-usb-wdm kmod-usb-net-qmi-wwan uqmi kmod-usb-net-cdc-mbim luci-proto-qmi modemmanager</pre>

 # Main steps of the script:

 Initial setup: